Today’s article presents the top 10 best monitor isolation pads to improve your sound.

-The MoFo Rizers package contains a pair of Monitor Focusing Rizers.
-They’re higher and larger than most available foam pads (12” x 15” x 4”).
+The MoFo Rizers package contains a pair of Monitor Focusing Rizers, and they’re higher and larger than most available foam pads (12″ x 15″ x 4″).
 The package also contains a pair of black tiles (self-adhesive) to be placed on the Rizer decks for stabilizing your loudspeakers.

 A feature that gives them an edge is that they’re adjustable.
 They can angle your monitors in whichever angle configuration you want.

 MoFo Rizers can bring the monitor speakers to ear level.
-This is an all-inclusive cheap alternative to purchasing speaker pads and stand all together.
+This is an all-inclusive cheap alternative to purchasing speaker pads and stands altogether.

-These produce a better mid-range definition, and they produce tighter bass and more defined sounds as well.
+These produce a better mid-range definition, and they have tighter bass and more defined sounds as well.
 They equally aid in improving the overall soundstage and imaging.

-- They bring your monitor up to ear level, which means you may not necessarily need a speaker stand.
+- They bring your monitor up to ear level, so you may not necessarily need a speaker stand.

-- They’re quite big for standard 8-inch studio monitors, and they take much space on a desk.
+- They’re big for standard 8-inch studio monitors and take up much space on a desk.
 They aren’t defined for monitor stands.

-The Pyle PSi03 Recoil Stabilizer Risers isolation pads are a great choice for those with a maximum budget of $20.
+The Pyle PSi03 Recoil Stabilizer Risers isolation pads are an excellent choice for those with a maximum budget of $20.

-The Risers are efficient at eliminating reversibility and unwanted resonance levels.
-They detach vibrations and irrelevant noise which confuse the ear.
+The Risers are efficient at eliminating reversibility and unwanted resonance levels, and they detach vibrations and irrelevant noise, which confuse the ear.

 - They can adapt to different subwoofers and speakers.
-The wedges are properly cut without any color variation.
+The wedges are cut adequately without any color variation.

 - For more adjustability, an extra wedge could be added.

-These high-density studio monitor isolation pads have similar features to other brands.
-They’re cheaper than Auralex MoPads.
+These high-density studio monitor isolation pads have similar features to other brands and are cheaper than Auralex MoPads.

-They’re designed to fit 5-inch Studio Monitors but will not be wide enough for 8-inch monitors.
+They’re designed to fit 5-inch Studio Monitors but are not wide enough for 8-inch monitors.